MatthewNordstrand/Faux-Stocks/README.md

 ## Screenshots

-One thing that I would like to note are that the graphs from the first and the second screenshot are the exact same graph.
-I just change a couple of props and I can re-use it as a small graph to give a preview of stock performance on the search page.
+One thing that I would like to note are that the graphs from the first and the second screenshot are the exact same component.
+I just change a couple of props and I can re-use it as a small graph to give a preview of stock performance on the search page or a large gragh on the stock details pages.

 ### Stock Details Page
 ![Example of Stock Details Page](https://www.mattnordstrand.com/res/projects/fauxstocks/1.png)